Latest New Jersey exchange updates

 When can I enroll in 2021 health insurance in New Jersey?

-Open enrollment for 2021 health plans in New Jersey began on November 1, 2020 and continued through January 31, 2021.
-This was double the length of the normal open enrollment period that was used in states that run their own health insurance exchanges; the flexibility to extend open enrollment is due to the fact that New Jersey now runs its own exchange platform(GetCoveredNJ).
+Initially, open enrollment for 2021 health plans in New Jersey began on November 1, 2020 and continued through January 31, 2021.
+This was double the length of the normal open enrollment period that was used in states that run their own health insurance exchanges; the flexibility to extend open enrollment is due to the fact that New Jersey now runs its own exchange platform(GetCoveredNJ), and the exchange is likely to continue to offer extended enrollment windows in future years.

 Outside of the open enrollment window, New Jersey residents would normally need a qualifying event in order to enroll or make changes to their coverage.
-But for New Jersey has opted to extend the enrollment window through May 15, in order to address the ongoing COVID pandemic.
-Plans will take effect the first of the month after the enrollment is completed, and the exchange has confirmed that this window applies to people who are currently uninsured but also to people who already have coverage through GetCoveredNJ and would like to switch to a different plan for the rest of 2021.
+But for New Jersey has opted to extend the enrollment window for 2021 through the end of 2021, in order to address the ongoing COVID pandemic and give people ample opportunity to take advantage of the additional premium subsidies created by the American Rescue Plan.
+Plans will take effect the first of the month after the enrollment is completed, and this enrollment window applies to people who are currently uninsured but also to people who already have coverage and would like to switch to a different plan for the rest of 2021.

 “Easy enrollment” legislation under consideration in New Jersey’s legislature